TorchAuth/vite-plugin-wrangler-spa/README.md

 });
 ```

-Any updates to the API will trigger a full refresh in the browser window, as well as print a console message.
+Any updates to the API will trigger a full refresh in the browser window, as well as print a console message in the browser.

 You can also return HTML directly to facilitate HTMX applications: